Document version: Key Concepts 2019.B, 14 November 2019.

 The Australian Law Reform Commission (ALRC) noted that specific requirements for consent are often highly dependent on the context in which personal information is collected, used or disclosed, including how consent is sought, and the characteristics of the person from whom consent is sought.’
 Consent may be given on behalf of an individual where the individual lacks capacity to consent in accordance with s 28 of the PDP Act.
 This is discussed further under ‘Capacity’.

 The elements of consent are:

 An individual may not be capable of giving consent.
-The following factors may prevent the individual from understanding the circumstances of consent or communicating their response:
+Factors which may prevent the individual from understanding the circumstances of consent or communicating their response include: